 The FRRR works to strengthen the economic and social strength of Australias regional, rural and remote communities through partnerships with the private and public sectors.
 The grants program offers support to small rural Australian communities.

 This website will help source funding available under a variety of Commonwealth Grant programs for individuals, businesses and communities to help you to develop solutions to local and national problems, fund ideas and initiatives or provide assistance in times of hardship.

-This provides access to the current list of Economic Department programs available.
+This provides access to the current list of the department programs available.